scrumalliance/mkto_rest/README.md

 ## Examples

-First create the configuration file .mktorest which should contain your client id and key, and hostname, e.g.:
+First create the configuration file .mktorest which should contain your host name, client id, and client secret, and, e.g.:

     ---
     :host: '215-CIJ-720.mktorest.com'